Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 - At least one workflow has been created, see [Create a workflow](#create-a-workflow).
 - You have the required rights to edit a workflow.
+- A workflow version has been selected, see [Select a workflow version](#edit-a-workflow-version).

 #### Procedure